Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Numerical Examples

 \subsection{General remarks}

-This section is intended to show, that the monolithic hyper ROM FE\textsuperscript{2} method represents an accurate approximation to the conventional HF FE\textsuperscript{2} method, while being computationally very efficient.
-Accuracy is understood in an engineering sense, whereby depending on the application, deviations of around $5\%$ in macroscopic force and displacement measures can be allowed in typical applications, since usually many parameters entering a simulation also differ in this range.
-However we set the allowed deviation to the reference HF model to around $1\%$ in terms of global results.
-All simulations were carried out in parallel on a Computer with 16 physical cores of 8 Intel(R) Xenon(R) Gold 6244 processors and a main memory of 768 Gb DDR4.
+This section will demonstrate that the monolithic hyper ROM FE\textsuperscript{2} method represents an accurate approximation of the conventional HF FE\textsuperscript{2} method, while being computationally very efficient.
+Accuracy is understood here in a practical engineering sense, where deviations of around $1\%$ are considered allowable w.r.t.~the reference HF model, in terms of global (macroscale) results.
+Typical engineering applications usually allow even larger margins of error, since it is understood that parameters often enter the numerical analysis with substantial uncertainty.
+All simulations and data evaluations were carried out in parallel on a Computer with 16 threads (8 physical cores), equipped with an Intel\,\textregistered Xenon\,\textregistered Gold 6244 processor and 768 GB DDR4 RAM.
+Since methods presented above are modularly combinable, not all possible combinations were tested, as it was assumed that the speedup effects do not strongly influence each other.